Creditism

 Standard Scale of Pay Rates

 Equal pay for equal skill, regardless of where you live.
-Communities can no longer poach each other or play people against one another by perverse market forces — but can still freely request each other's skills.
+Communities can no longer poach or play people against one another — but can still freely request each other's skills.
 The end of outsourcing as a structural incentive.

 The Balance

-Algorithms that keep prices in step with the volume of credit in circulation.
-As essentials and digital goods become cheaper, scarce luxuries adjust upward — transparently showing each individual's and community's actual buying power.
+Algorithms that balance prices with credit volume.
+As essentials and digital goods get cheaper — and as communities do valuable non-market work like ecosystem repair — scarce luxuries adjust upward, transparently showing each individual's and community's real buying power.

 The Abodium